shaivipandey/eas503-notes/chapters/04/statement_selection.md

     risk = 'medium'
 elif not young and slim:
     risk = 'medium'
-elif not you and not slim:
+elif not young and not slim:
     risk = 'high'
 ```